U.S. Material Use Factsheet

 - Construction materials, including stone, gravel, and sand, account for around three-quarters of raw materials use.1

-- Adequacy of mineral supplies is measured by the ratio of global reserves to production.
-It ranges from a few centuries (aluminum, chromium, iron, lithium, platinum, phosphate rock), to several decades (copper and gold).7
+- Mineral supply adequacy is measured by the ratio of global reserves to production, ranging from several decades (copper and gold) to a few centuries (aluminum, chromium, iron, lithium, platinum, phosphate rock).7

-- Rare earth elements (REEs) are a group of 17 elements used in metal alloys, batteries, and as catalysts.8,7,8 Substitutes for REEs are often available but are less effective.
-China controlled more than 68% of REE production in 2023.9
+- Rare earth elements (REEs) are 17 elements used in metal alloys, batteries, ceramics, and catalysts.8 Substitutes for REEs are available but often less effective.
+China controlled 69% of REE production in 2024.7

 Intensity of Raw Materials Use

-- Material intensity of use refers to the amount of material used per unit of economic output, generally measured by the total gross domestic product (GDP) of a country.10 The domestic processed output, or total weight of materials and emissions produced by the domestic economy, declined by 44% per unit of GDP in the U.S. over the last few decades, similar to other industrialized nations.11
+- Material intensity of use refers to the amount of material used per unit of economic output, generally measured by the gross domestic product (GDP) of a country.10 The domestic processed output—total weight of materials and emissions produced by the domestic economy—per unit of GDP declined 44% over recent decades, similar to other industrialized nations.11

-- 44% of materials used in the U.S. economy are added to long-term (+30 years) domestic stock, 2% remain in stock between 2-30 years, 39% remain in stock less than 2 years, and the remaining 15% are recycled back into the economy.11
+- 44% of materials used in the U.S. economy are added to long-term (+30 years) domestic stock, 2% remain in stock 2-30 years, 39% remain in stock less than 2 years, and 15% are recycled back into the economy.11

-- Of the materials remaining in domestic stock less than 30 years, 73% are released into the atmosphere (mostly through fossil fuel combustion), 18% are disposed of in controlled areas (e.g., landfills, tailings ponds), and the remaining 9% are dispersed directly into the environment on land, or in water.11
+- Of materials remaining in domestic stock less than 30 years, 73% are released into the atmosphere (mostly through fossil fuel combustion), 18% are disposed of in controlled areas (landfills, tailings ponds), and 9% are dispersed directly into land or water environments.11

-- There has been appreciable decline in the use intensity of primary metals (except aluminum), while use of plastics continues to grow.11 The composition of materials used in the U.S. economy has become less dense, i.e., less iron and steel and more lighter metals, plastics, and composites.11
+The composition of materials in the U.S. economy has become less dense—less iron and steel, more lighter metals, plastics, and composites.13

 Intensity of Use of Selected Materials in the U.S.1,14